Thanks: 3

 For the 35 squares if you make 1 square each weekday and 2 squares on Saturday and Sunday you will have enough for the afghan in less than 30 days with almost no effort.
 The continuous join and border finish it quickly and in just a few minutes a day you can have a lovely afghan to keep, donate or gift.

 The Coco Granny Afghan I posted here has 48 squares and it is a bit larger than the 35 squares.
 You can gather up your extra basic granny blocks, or make new ones.
 Choose a basic color to join them, do one or two rows of that basic color (depending on your style of granny block ) then run the continuous join and border.
 The squares come out about 7 X 7 inches that way.
-So very easy and surprisingly fast.Sharing is Caring.
-For Free Crochet Patterns Visit me at:
+So very easy and surprisingly fast.What do you do with your leftover yarn balls?-box-stitch-granny-jpg

 http://idealdelusions.blogspot.com/